(A pdf version of this policy is available for download here)

 a When the Responsible Officer is absent, if the Council should need to appoint a member to undertake the work of the Responsible Financial Officer this post would be unpaid.

 a “Proper practices” in standing orders refer to the most recent version of Governance and Accountability for Local Councils – a Practitioners’ Guide”.

 b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council’s financial regulations.

 c The Responsible Financial Officer shall supply to each councillor as soon as practicable after 30 June, 30 September and 31 December in each year a statement to summarise:

-i the Council’s receipts and payments for each quarter;
+i the Council’s receipts and payments (or income and expenditure) for each quarter;

-ii the Council’s aggregate receipts and payments for the year to date;
+ii the Council’s aggregate receipts and payments (or income and expenditure) for the year to date;

 iii the balances held at the end of the quarter being reported

 and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.